 29 Jul 1913 Anglo-Ottoman Convention▲

-The United Kingdom and the Ottoman Empire signed the Anglo-Ottoman Convention.
+In July 1913 the United Kingdom and the Ottoman Empire signed the Anglo-Ottoman Convention.
 The Ottomans agreed to recognize Kuwait as a fully autonomous kaza and to renounce claims to Qatar and Bahrain, effectively allowing for British influence in all three states.
-A boundary limiting Ottoman possessions - the ‘Blue Line’ - was drawn from the coast west of Qatar to the Rub al Khali.
+A boundary limiting Ottoman possessions—the ‘Blue Line’—was drawn from the coast west of Qatar to the Rub’ al Khali.
 The Ottomans also agreed to British policing of the Persian Gulf.
 However, the treaty was never ratified.

 22 Sep 1913 Ratification of Treaty of Daan▲